Skip to the content

 Prior to each Board meeting, the Directors are furnished with information in a form and quality appropriate for them to discharge their duties concerning the state of the business and performance.
 The Directors periodically receive a detailed operating report on the performance of the Company in the relevant period, including a consolidated statement of financial position.
 A fuller report on the trading and quarterly results of the Company is provided at every quarterly Board meeting.
 Once per year, a budget is discussed and approved by the Board for the following year.
 All Directors are properly briefed on issues arising at Board meetings and any further information requested by a director is always made available.

 The Company Secretary, Yair Livneh, is present at every Board meeting and Board committee meeting.
 All of the Directors have access to Mr. Livneh’s services.
+In accordance with the Israeli Companies Law, in special cases the Directors may take independent professional advice at the Company’s expense in furtherance of their duties, if the Company’s cover of the costs is approved by the Board or by a court of law.

 The Board has appointed an Audit Committee, a Remuneration Committee and a Nomination Committee to deal with specific aspects of the Company’s affairs and ensures that each such committee is fully constituted and operates as required under the Israeli Companies Law.
 In addition, the Board has appointed a Responsible Business Committee to deal with social, environmental, health and safety practices, diversity and similar matters with respect to the way the Company conducts itself.
 The composition of the aforementioned committees and an overview of their activities are as detailed below.